ZzeZzofas/FC-ABSS/journal.md

 I also modeled light penetration in water at different depths (10 cm vs. 40 cm) and tested how much light would actually reach the algae mats near the bottom.
 The results showed that deeper tanks would require far higher light intensities or better reflectors.
 That gave me the idea of designing reflective walls later.

 By evening, I was tired from staring at graphs of photosynthetic curves, but I still documented every run.
 I even muttered to myself, “algae are fussier than houseplants.”
+I finished the beginning of the 3d model.

 - ![the 3d with rough texture](images/porr.jpg)